informedcitizenry/6502.Net/Docs/Expressions.md

     .string "HELLO, WORLD"
 ```

-Multiline strings begin and end with three consecutive quotation marks, and can contain carriage returns and line feeds:
+Multi-line strings begin and end with three consecutive quotation marks, and can contain carriage returns and line feeds:

 ```
     .string """